strvcom/DeallocTests/README.md

     waitForExpectations(timeout: 200, handler: nil)
 }
 ```

 The array `deallocTests` consists of four items.
-First three are for view controllers and last one is for view coordinator itself.
+The first three are for view controllers and the last one is for view coordinator itself.
 The `objectCreation` closure initializes the particular view controller from view coordinator.
-The `expectation` is standard `XCTestExpectation` used to wait for result of test.
+The `expectation` is a standard `XCTestExpectation` used to wait for the result of the test.
 The main test processing is hidden in `performDeallocTest` call.

 The sample app contains intentionally a memory leak in SecondViewController.swift.
-This class contains the closure with strong reference to `self`.
+This class contains the closure with a strong reference to `self`.
 The DeallocTests console output looks like this:

 ```
 Checking:
 Alloc FirstViewController